"No one should have to walk alone."

 Narcissistic people do not typically look for therapy.
 Narcissists are rarely able to admit to making mistakes, and people who do not believe they make mistakes do not look for therapy.
 I have seen narcissists in therapy if they were court-mandated after a domestic violence (DV) charge, but more covertly, I have seen narcissists in therapy when they are looking for couples counseling.
 In this case they are typically looking for a therapist to validate that their partner is the one who is in the wrong.
 Sometimes narcissists will even go to individual therapy, but they typically will surf around until they find a therapist they can manipulate and who will only validate them and not challenge them on their abuse.

 Someone with narcissistic personality disorder (NPD) typically has a consistent pattern of trying to impress others, needing to be admired by others, and lacking empathy in some ways.
-Some do show empathy and kindness often enough that it may be extremely difficult to see the narcissism.
-These people are often referred to as "covert narcissists."
+Some do show empathy and kindness often enough that it may be extremely difficult to see the narcissism and are often referred to as "covert narcissists."

 Then there is antisocial personality disorder (ASPD).
 These people show a consistent pattern of disregard for rules and laws, typically violating the basic rights of others.
-This disorder is sometimes easier to spot due to arrests, physical fights, or just showing higher rates of aggressiveness.
+This disorder is sometimes easier to spot due to arrests, physical fights, or just showing higher rates of aggressiveness, but are not always physically aggressive.

 And even deeper into this spectrum of dysfunction is the psychopath.
 Psychopathy is a condition characterized by the absence of empathy and the blunting of other emotions.
 Callousness, detachment, and a severe lack of empathy enable psychopaths to be highly manipulative.
 Nevertheless, psychopathy is among the most difficult disorders to spot.